 sudo nano /etc/environment

-Edit the PATH variable: Once you have accessed the system settings, locate the PATH variable in the list of environment variables.
-Click on
+Edit the PATH variable: Once you have opened the system properties, click on the PATH variable among the system variables listed.
+Click "Edit" or "New" to modify the value.

-Save and apply changes: After adding the Chromedriver directory to the PATH variable, click on
+Save and apply changes: Finally, after adding the Chromedriver directory to the PATH variable, click on

 OK